rithmschool/rithm-react-exercises/05_custom_link_div_maker_and_todos/README.md

 - `TodoList` - this component should render all of the `Todo` and/or `EditableTodo` components.
 - Each `Todo` component should also display a button with the text "edit" that when clicked, displays the task as an `EditableTodo` component.
 There should also be a button with the text "X" that when clicked, removes the todo.
 - `EditableTodo`- this component should display a `form` with the task of the todo as an input and a button to submit the form.
-When the form is submitted, the task of the text should be updated and the form should be hidden (display the task using a `Todo` component instead of `EditableTodo`)
+When the form is submitted, the task of the text should be updated and the form should be hidden (display the task using a `Todo` component instead of `EditableTodo`).

 **BONUS 1** - When each `Todo` component is displayed, add a button with the text of "Mark as completed".
 When this button is clicked, add a strike through the text of the todo.